rue-moe/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content in long format,with user and IDs displayed numerically,andhidden files starting with.)
+script that creates a directory named my_first_directory in the /tmp/ directory.